HaseHaus Osnabrück: pre-grown plant facade with WallPlanter

-The façade is a building’s face and it reflects the creativity of the architect or builder.
+The pre-grown plant facade is a building’s face and it reflects the creativity of the architect or builder.
 Architects, builders and project developers opt for a green façade for its durability, ecological aspects, particulates bond, insulation and increase in value of the premises.
 A green façade also immediately gives a building a natural look.

 These days there are plenty of ways to achieve ‘green’ walls, depending on the architectural structure and available space.
 For traditional ground-level solutions it will take a long time for the façade to be fully covered in plants.
 It takes time and a lot of patience.
 The Mobilane WallPlanter, a system that consists of specially developed prefab aluminium planters with Green Screens, immediately makes a façade look more attractive.